hengkiardo/express4-bootstrap-starter/README.md

   |__fonts
   |__img
   favicon.ico
+-Grunfile.coffee
 ```

 # Troubleshooting

-During install some of you may encounter some issues feel free to contact me (@hengkiardo), via the repository issue tracker or the links provided below.
+During install some of you may encounter some issues feel free to contact me [@hengkiardo](http://twitter.com/hengkiardo) or submit [issue](https://github.com/aredo/express4-bootstrap-starter/issues). via the repository issue tracker or the links provided below.
 I am also available on twitter [@hengkiardo](http://twitter.com/hengkiardo).